 Many people, especially if they haven't been properly brushing and flossing, begin to have problems with their gums as they get older.
 The thing most commonly referred to as gum disease is a deepening of the sulcus - the v-shaped cavity between the gums and the teeth.
 This deepening or receding occurs when there is an infection or disease in the gums.
 Thoroughly brushing twice daily with a soft-bristled toothbrush and properly flossing daily will help to prevent gum disease along with a professional cleaning every 3 - 6 months.

-Once gum disease has set in, although, there are certain procedures a dentist can do to help heal a patient's gums.
-The first step that is used in the Beverly Hills dentist office of Dr. Kourosh Maddahi is a very thorough cleaning.
+Once gum disease has set in, there are certain procedures a dentist can do to help heal a patient's gums.
+The first step in our office is a very thorough cleaning.
 This will clean deep into the gums near the root surface; removing the plaque and tartar, and then smoothing out the tooth surface to remove bacteria.
 This is often followed by a treatment to kill any bacteria that may still be left.
 This basic level of treatment is usually sufficient when followed by periodical touch-up treatment.